 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Main cities and the pinturesque Tuscany in Italy!.
-Start in Rome (the Eternal City, with its stunning architecture like the Colosseum and the Roman Forum and delicious food), after that, continue by train to Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture).
+Start in Rome (the Eternal City, with the Colosseum, Roman Forum and delicious food), after that, continue by train to Florence (capital of Italy’s Tuscany region, is home to Renaissance art and architecture).
 From there, with a Rental Car, leap up to Southern Tuscany (boasting the most captivating countryside and vineyards that produce Tuscany's mightiest red wines in cities like: Montepulciano, San Gimignano, Pienza and Volterra).
 Drive back to Florence to drop off the car and finisht this trip with one last night stay.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

 Rome is undeniably stunning, from its rich ancient culture, delectable cuisine and coffees to its uniquely European experiences.
 This city is packed full of sights; with thousands of years of history layered upon itself - you'll find everything from Roman ruins to Renaissance art.
 It's also home to Vatican City, and sights galore.